Bucks County Birders

 This Month in Birding

 Every Saturday: Bird walks are held at Peace Valley, Churchville, and Silver Lake nature centers.
-(Please check the nature center websites for specific timings.)
+(Please check the nature center websites for specific timings).
+You can borrow a fully stocked "Birding Backpack" (donated by Bucks County Birders) complete with binoculars and local checklists at the center.

 Looking for more?
 There are plenty of other resources for birders—including self-guided walks, birding hotspots, and local bird clubs—available on our website.